Hypnotherapy for anxiety and worry

 shortness of breath insomnia stomach ache/nausea

-diarrhoea or constipation changes in menstrual cycle (periods)
+diarrhoea or constipation changes in the menstrual cycle (periods)

 There are some things you can do yourself to help reduce anxiety and worry - see my blog on the subject.
 But if that's not enough, a course of hypnotherapy might help.
 This might involve helping you to find new ways to challenge your anxious thinking, to relax and feel confident instead of worrying and perhaps looking at when and why you first became anxious.
 Every course of hypnotherapy is different because every person is different.